QSFT/Doradus/README.md

 cluster.
 A common practice is to run one Doradus and one Cassandra instance on each node.
 Each Doradus instance can be configured to rotate requests through multiple Cassandra instances.
-Doradus currently accesses Cassandra nodes using the Thrift API (CQL is on the TODO list.)
+Doradus currently accesses Cassandra nodes using either the Thrift API or CQL.

 #Storage Services
 A Doradus database cluster can host multiple tenants, called *applications*.